makersacademy/CV/README.md

 ## Raefe Newton-Jones

-I am a Developer with a particular interests in Machine Learning, Cloud Services and FinTech looking for a backend role in a start-up with a passionate mission-focused team The most enjoyable part of coding to me is writing a beautiful piece of code that is as efficient and succinct as possible.
+I am a Developer with a particular interests in Machine Learning, Cloud Services and FinTech looking for a backend role in a start-up with a passionate mission-focused team.
+The most enjoyable part of coding to me is writing a beautiful piece of code that is as efficient and succinct as possible.

 ## Projects